 Anyone who knows anything about data licensing in real estate knows that the broker is responsible for the data wherever it goes.
 The MLS requires that the brokerage license the data to the MLS for MLS purposes.
 But there are legal challenges related to where copyright originates.
 To clear everything up, the broker originates the data and licenses that data feed to the MLS and any technology partner.
 Originating the data is a key step in establishing custody of data that you expect to license.

-Many people confuse the Upstream with other industry initiatives.
-Simply stated, it is a service that the brokers’ agents and/or staff log into to assemble their data, safely store their data, and distribute data to other partners though data license agreements.
+Many people confuse Upstream with other industry initiatives.
+Simply stated, it is a service that the brokers’ agents and/or staff log into to assemble their data, safely store their data, and distribute data to other partners through data license agreements.
 It’s a database system that all brokers own, like a co-op for processing data – Add/Edit – Store – Send.
 It is not a service like the MLS where brokers can access another broker’s data.
 It only allows them to manage their own.

 By way of a project update, I can assure you Upstream is making great progress, moving as fast as the industry can reasonably accommodate, and starting to onboard their first live users.
 By today’s popular software development stage description, Upstream is launching the minimum viable product right now.